WR Pryor tells Rams safety to avoid knee shots

 Davis, a fifth-year veteran, has yet to reply.

-Pryor gained nine yards on the play, which was nullified by a holding penalty.
+Pryor gained 9 yards on the play, which was nullified by a holding penalty.
 After the play, Pryor got up quickly but did slightly shake his knee.

+In two games, Pryor has caught eight passes for 97 yards and frequently runs routes across the middle.
+His concerns over hits around the knees -- and the long-term injury risks they pose -- is nothing new.

 In an Aug.
 22 preseason game at Cleveland, New York Giants wide receiver Odell Beckham Jr. was injured on a low, but legal, hit by Browns cornerback Briean Boddy-Calhoun.
 Beckham had leaped to make the catch, and Boddy-Calhoun hit him around the knees as he landed.
 Beckham ended up with a sprained ankle and missed the season opener.

 Defensive backs have long complained how their strike zone has shrunk with hits to the head and neck area now illegal.
-Those hits lead to penalties, fines and, ultimately, suspensions.
+Those hits lead to penalties, fines and ultimately suspensions.

-Pryor's fear, though, is that hitting around the knees will lead to long absences due to injuries.
-In two games, Pryor has caught eight passes for 97 yards and frequently runs routes across the middle.
-He is a free agent after the season, so this isn't a message he wants to keep delivering.